Fierce campaign to stop far-right victory in France elections

 Latest polls also show the anti-Muslim and anti-immigrant party, which has never before won a region, in a close battle for two others, Normandy in the northwest and Burgundy and Franche-Comte in the east.

-"I don't bow down before these polls, the best way to show the polls are wrong is to mobilise the electorate," Valls added.
+"I don't bow down before these polls, the best way to show the polls are wrong is to mobilise the electorate," he added.

-He slammed the FN, which wants to pull France out of the euro, as "an economic menace".
+Valls slammed the party, which wants to pull France out of the euro, as "an economic menace".

 "The Front does not love France, and it is conning the French including on terrorism," he told Europe 1 radio, insisting that the party had voted against a recent law to strengthen the hand of the intelligence services.